leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 [komodo\_validation015.h](https://github.com/jl777/chips3/blob/dev/src/komodo_validation015.h)
 file is most likely the best starting point to integrate.

-NOTE: The 0.11.x header file has some improvements which have yet to be ported to the 0.15.x header file, specifically dynamic generation of Notary pubkey address, which is currently hardcoded in that header.

 For coins with older internals, such as BTC 0.10.x and earlier, use the BTC 0.11.x as a starting point, so less changes are required.